lisa-ufersa/django-quickproject/README.md

 Overall, Django Rest Framework is widely adopted in the Python and Django community due to its ease of use, extensive documentation, and versatility in building high-quality and scalable Web APIs.
 It provides a solid foundation for developers to create RESTful APIs with minimal boilerplate code, allowing them to focus on delivering functional and feature-rich applications.

+#### System Requirements

+To build web applications with DRF you will need include the following requirements on your system:

+- Python 3.10 or lattest version;
+- Pip 22.0 or lattest version;
+- Virtualenv 20.19 or lattest version;

 #### Quick Install

 This guide aims to jump start the project settings and bring a fast hands-on DRF Project.
 However, to enable and run the project, some commands are still required.